 The antenna is line of sight, meaning you must properly orient it towards transmission towers.
-On tvfool.com, you can use the magnetic azimuth heading of the towers to aim the antenna with a compass or compass smartphone app.
+On TVFool.com, you can use the magnetic azimuth heading of towers to aim the antenna with a compass or compass smartphone app.

-Don’t forget it’s the side of the antenna with the black plastic elements (such as the combiner) — its front — which must aimed towards the towers.
+Don’t forget that you must aim the front of the antenna — the side with the black plastic elements — towards towers.

 With permission from Channel Master